 Preventative dental cleaning is vital for several reasons.
 All debris and buildup of plaque and calculus are removed from your child’s teeth surfaces during the cleaning.
 While a child can learn to maintain daily dental hygiene, professional cleaning is essential to access areas such as those below the gum line that are difficult to clean daily.
-For this purpose, additional tools, such as ultrasonic scalers and hand instruments, are used to remove the debris effectively with just a toothbrush and floss.
-The teeth will also be polished using an electronic brush and special toothpaste to release any superficial stains and make your child’s teeth appear bright and beautiful.
-The dental cleaning is a preparation to go ahead with the comprehensive oral exam.
-Often the cleaning is followed up with a fluoride treatment to strengthen the enamel of the child’s teeth and help prevent tooth decay.
+For this purpose, additional tools, such as ultrasonic scalers and hand instruments, are used to remove the debris more effectively than with just a toothbrush and floss.
+The teeth will also be polished using an electronic brush and special toothpaste to scrub off any superficial stains and make your child’s teeth appear bright and beautiful.
+The dental cleaning is a preparation for the following comprehensive oral exam.
+Often, the cleaning is followed up with a fluoride treatment to strengthen the enamel of the child’s teeth and help prevent tooth decay.
 Depending on your child’s individual needs and risk factors, the supplemental fluoride treatment may also be prescribed in the form of supplements or a home application of the relevant fluoride.

 Fluoride is a mineral that helps check cavities in both children and adults.
-When the fluorides are applied to the surface of the teeth, it works by making the outer surfaces of the teeth’ enamel more resistant to tooth decay.
-Fluoride is found naturally in water and food sources or can be topically applied in oral rinses, toothpaste, and professional treatments.
+When the fluoride is applied to the surface of the teeth, it works by making the outer surfaces of the teeth’s enamel more resistant to tooth decay.
+Fluoride is found naturally in water and food sources or can be topically applied as oral rinses, toothpaste, and professional treatments.
 A sufficient amount of fluoride is required for the developing teeth of the children.

-Preventative cleanings important for adults as well as children for the following reasons:
+Preventative cleanings are important for adults as well as children for the following reasons:

 Call Austgen Family Dental at (317) 885-6400 to know more about Preventative Dentistry or schedule an appointment online.